azlawson/Firn/Supplementary Files/Density-based Persistent Feature Detection/Readme.md

 # About
-This folder contains supplementary code and files for the paper
+This folder contains supplementary code and files for the paper'

-"A density-based approach to feature detection in persistence diagrams for firn data” by Lawson, Hoffman, Chung, Keegan, and Day.
+"A density-based approach to feature detection in persistence diagrams for firn data”

+by Lawson, Hoffman, Chung, Keegan, and Day.
 Relevant links will appear in this Readme.

 # Links